 When working on their websites, many companies find the task of copywriting quite daunting.
-However, there are some straightforward tips you can follow to help your page rank highly on Google with good SEO (Search Engine Optimisation) and clear, readable content.
+However, you can follow some straightforward tips to help your page rank highly on Google with good SEO (Search Engine Optimisation) and clear, readable content.

 - Use related terms and phrases.
 Remember, all customers may not use the same words in order to describe your product or service.
 So, dig out that thesaurus and add in a few synonyms as you’ll constantly be amazed by how people find you!
 Just don’t do this…